We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Brain imaging has shown that pathways for memory and learning are active during certain sleep stages.
 We need sleep for clear thinking, normal reactions and the creation of memories.

-Sleep enables the body to produce hormones essential to childhood growth and development and health maintenance in adults.
+Sleep enables the body to produce hormones essential to

 These hormones help the body to: